 Getting Divorced in Florida: Top 4 Tips

 Getting divorced in Florida can be difficult, but if your divorce is uncontested is can be much easier.
-There is still a lot to consider, but I help with that.
-First, I’d like to present my top 4 tips when you are getting divorced in Florida.
+There is still a lot to consider, but we help with that.
+First, I’d like to present our top 4 tips when you are getting divorced in Florida.

 1. Deal with Emotions Civilly

 The first thing couples considering divorce should do is try to discuss the issues like adults.
 It is very difficult to separate the many emotional issues that come into play from the business of dissolving a marriage.
 That’s right, “business”.
 The emotional aspects are, and should remain, a completely separate issue.

 This does not, at all, discount the emotional toll this process can take.
 The emotions are very real, and can be very painful, but they have little or nothing to do with the “dissolution” process.
 In our experience they are the very thing that are most likely to discourage a successful and easy resolution.
 Florida is a “no fault” state which has essentially taken that aspect out of the process of getting divorced in Florida.

 A no fault divorce refers to a type of divorce in which the spouse that is filing for divorce does not have to prove any fault on the part of the other spouse.
 All a spouse has to do is give any reason that the state honors for the divorce.
 In Florida that reason is termed “irreconcilable differences”.
 Once that is stated then all that is left is to determine who gets what, who pays what and how the children’s issues will be dealt with.